Subhampreet/Front-End-Interview-DSA/README.md

   Read the following article for detailed understanding - [What is the Virtual DOM in React?](https://www.freecodecamp.org/news/what-is-the-virtual-dom-in-react/)

+### What is reconciliation in React?

+  In React, reconciliation is **the process of updating the user interface (UI) when the state or data of a component changes**.
+It's a core feature of React that helps ensure fast and efficient updates.

+  1. React compares the current state of a component to its previous state
+  2. React uses a diffing algorithm to identify the differences between the two states
+  3. React determines which parts of the DOM need to be updated, added, or removed
+  4. React updates the DOM to reflect the changes

+  **Benefits of reconciliation**

+  1. Reconciliation minimizes the number of DOM operations, which improves performance
+  2. Reconciliation ensures that the UI is consistent with the underlying data, which prevents rendering errors

+### What are React fibers, and how do they improve rendering?

+  React Fiber is a core algorithm within React that significantly improves rendering performance by breaking down the rendering process into smaller, manageable chunks, allowing React to pause and resume work as needed, thus maintaining responsiveness even during complex updates and preventing the UI from freezing during heavy computations; essentially enabling "incremental rendering" where updates are spread across multiple frames instead of happening all at once.

+  **Key points about React Fiber:**

+  - **Incremental Rendering:** The primary benefit of Fiber is its ability to split rendering work into smaller units called "fibers," allowing React to prioritize updates and distribute rendering across multiple frames, resulting in a smoother user experience.
+  - **Priority-Based Updates:** Developers can assign priorities to different updates, ensuring that critical changes are rendered first, while less important updates can be deferred.
+  - **Pause and Resume Capability:** React can pause rendering work in the middle of an update if a higher priority task comes in, and then resume later where it left off.
+  - **Better Animation Handling:** By enabling incremental rendering, Fiber is particularly beneficial for animations and gestures, allowing for smoother visual transitions.

+  **How it works:**

+  - **Fiber Tree:** When a component renders, React creates a tree-like structure called a "Fiber tree" where each node represents a component and its properties.
+  - **Reconciliation:** When data changes, React compares the new component tree with the existing one to identify differences and determine what needs to be updated in the DOM.
+  - **Work Units:** During reconciliation, the work is divided into smaller units (fibers) which can be paused and resumed depending on the priority and available time.

+  Overall, React Fiber significantly enhances the performance of React applications by allowing for more granular control over the rendering process, making it especially beneficial for complex UIs with frequent updates and animations.

 ### What is lifting state up in React?

 Lifting state up is an important pattern for React developers because sometimes we have state that's located within a particular component that also needs to be shared with sibling components.